 The City of Hamburg also recognised the work of Loki Schmidt by giving her the freedom of the city.
 Her commitment to protecting endangered plants is continued by the Loki Schmidt Foundation that she established.
 The botanical garden is also named after the naturalist, as is the Loki-Schmidt-Schule, a school in Othmarscher Kirchenweg nearby.

 The Helmut and Loki Schmidt Foundation is based in the couple’s home in Langenhorn.
 The archives and library, built next to the house, can be used by researchers and other interested parties.
 A virtual tour makes it possible to explore the Schmidts’ home.
 As laid down their will, it is to be preserved unchanged.

-Since January 2016, the building housing the offices of the weekly newspaper DIE ZEIT has been called Helmut-Schmidt-Haus.
-The Federal Chancellor Helmut Schmidt Foundation has been based just around the corner since the middle of 2017.
-Here – in “Kattrepel” – a public exhibition commemorating Helmut Schmidt is due to open in 2019.
+Since January 2016, the building housing the offices of the weekly newspaper Die Zeit has been called Helmut-Schmidt-Haus.
+The Bundeskanzler-Helmut-Schmidt-Stiftung has been based just around the corner since the middle of 2017.
+Here – in “Kattrepel” – a public exhibition commemorating Helmut Schmidt is due to open in 2020.